Hendy/umbraco-look/README.md

 	},

 	TagQuery = new TagQuery() {
-		All = TagQuery.MakeTags("size:large"), // all of these tags must be present Any = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags)
+		All = TagQuery.MakeTags("size:large"), // all of these tags
+		Any = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags
-		Not = TagQuery.MakeTags("colour:black"), // none of these tags must be present ('not' always takes priority - any query contradictions will return an empty result with message)
+		Not = TagQuery.MakeTags("colour:black"), // none of these tags, 'not' always takes priority, (contradictions return an empty result)
-		GetFacets = new string[] { "colour", "size", "shape" } // request facet counts for all tags in the following groups },
+		GetFacets = new string[] { "colour", "size", "shape" } // request counts for all tags in the supplied groups },

 	LocationQuery = new LocationQuery() {